 The two-year program is normally offered to prospective juniors and graduate students.
 The academic requirements for this program are identical to the final two years of the four-year program.
-This option may not be available to students in all academic degrees.

-ONE-YEAR PROGRAM
+ONE-YEAR PROGRAM.

-The one-year program is sometimes offered to senior or graduate students pursuing specific degrees.
-The academic requirements for this program are the same as the last two years of the four-year program, but are compressed into one year Students in this program will normally attend field training after graduation
+The one-year program is sometimes offered to senior or graduate students.
+The academic requirements for this program are identical to the final year of the four-year program.
+Students in this program will normally attend field training after graduation, for those finishing undergraduate degree requirements, and after one year program attendance, for those in a graduate program.

-GENERAL REQUIREMENTS FOR POC ACCEPTANCE

-Students competing for acceptance as POC cadets must pass the Air Force Officer Qualifying Test, be physically qualified, meet certain age requirements, be in good academic standing, and be able to meet all Air Force enlistment standards.
+GENERAL REQUIREMENTS FOR POC ACCEPTANCE.
+Students competing for acceptance as POC cadets must complete the four-year or two-year program prerequisites, pass the Air Force Officer Qualifying Test, be physically qualified, meet certain age requirements, be in good academic standing, and be able to meet all Air Force enlistment standards.